g-filomena/PedSimCityNight/README.md

 ### Option 1: Run the model from terminal

 1. Install Java on your machine.
 2. Download the jar file **pedsimcitynight-1.0.4-jar-with-dependencies** wherever it is convenient.
+This is found in the last package release [here](https://github.com/g-filomena/PedSimCityNight/packages/);
 3. Open the command prompt in the directory where the **.jar** file is placed.
 4. Run the command: